xgaia/xgaia.github.io/DSparK/README.md

 count: false

 - input: set af sequences (fasta/q)
-- output: set of kmers which occur more than a minimal amount of times, and number of times thses kmers occur
+- output: set of kmers which occur more than a minimal amount of times, and number of times these kmers occur

 output format is a binary file in h5 format.
 This output can converted to ascii with `dsk2ascii`